kapteyn-astro/kapteyn/SPHINX/wcsgrattutorial.rst

 Introduction
 ------------

-Module :mod:`wcsgrat` creates a graticule for a given header with WCS information.
+Module :mod:`wcsgrat` creates a :term:`graticule` for a given header with WCS information.
 That implies that it finds positions on a curve in 2-dimensional data for which one of the world coordinates is a constant value.
 These positions are stored in an object derived from class :class:`wcsgrat.Graticule`.
-The positions at which these lines cross one of the sides of the rectangle (made up by the limits in pixels in both x- and y-direction), are stored in an object from class :class:`wcsgrat.Graticule.WCStick`, together with a text label showing the world coordinate of the crossing.
+The positions at which these lines cross one of the sides of the rectangle (made up by the limits in pixels in both x- and y-direction), are stored in an object from class :class:`wcsgrat.WCStick`, together with a text label showing the world coordinate of the crossing.
 In principle this is all what this module does.
 To make it more useful we added a class with a method that plots the graticule.
 Currently we support *Matplotlib*